os-assignments/os-assignments.github.io/versions/v1/content/_index.md

 </tr>
 </table>

-At the bottom of the main menu you see two icons.
+At the bottom of the main menu you see follwing two buttons.
 <table class="icon-list">
 <tr>
   <td>
  {{% icon icon="tint" %}}
   </td>
   <td>
-    Choose to view the website in dark mode or light mode.
+    Switch between viewing the website in dark mode or light mode.
   </td>
 </tr>
 <tr>